Palau Royal Resort and Sam’s Tours

 Palau Royal Resort

 Palau Royal Resort is located on the east coast of Malakal Island in Koror State.
-The doors of Palau Royal Resort opened to leisure travelers and eco-tourism enthusiasts on June 28, 2005.
-The resort is owned by Royal Hotel Group and operated by Nikko Hotels International.
+Palau Royal Resort opened to leisure travelers and eco-tourism enthusiasts on June 28, 2005.
+The resort is owned by the Royal Hotel group and operated by Nikko Hotels International.
+As you walk into the open air fore, you feel the tranquility of the setting- calm waterfall noises, beautiful garden, and ocean air breeze.
+The front desk is open 24/7 and is just a phone call away while in your room.
+The staff welcome you with a warm smile and are ready to assist with any potential needs.

 There is a restaurant on the property that is open all day.
-There are two bars in the resort, which offer a wide choice of international cuisines such as Chinese, Japanese, Western Cuisine and snacks to ensure everyone in your family will be satisfied!
+There are two bars in the resort, which offer a wide choice of international cuisines such as Chinese, Japanese, Western Cuisine, and snacks to ensure everyone in your family will be satisfied!
+Breakfast is at the buffet each morning with some traditional American breakfast cuisine as well as the cuisines mentioned already.

 - Smoke-free rooms